- Getting Started

 The sales process becomes:

-- Generate an Opportunity in Tall Emu, link it to the customer and set the required stage.
+- Generate an Opportunity in the CRM, link it to the customer and set the required stage.

 - Use the follow-up date to plan follow up activity as required.

 - Log sales activity directly on the opportunity timeline.